Pylons/pyramid_mailer/docs/index.rst

 1. Include the :mod:`pyramid_mailer.debug` module in your application's configuration (see :ref:`debugging`) so mails save to a local file.

+2. Make a fake SMTPD server for debugging *(see below)*.

-2. Use your ISP's mail relay.
+3. Use your ISP's mail relay.

-3. Ensure an SMTP server is installed and running (usually done in a production environment).
+4. Ensure an SMTP server is installed and running.
+This is usually used for a production environment *(see below)*.

+For *option 2*, add this to your .bash_profile:

+   function start_smtpd {
+      if [ ""$1 == "" ]; then
+         PORT=25
+      else
+         PORT=$1
+      fi
+      python -m smtpd -n -c DebuggingServer localhost:$PORT }

+Configure your pyramid_mailer to connect on a port of your choice (e.g. 2525).
+And in a different terminal start the fake SMTP server with:

+   start_smtpd 2525

-For option 3, follow instructions for the appropriate operating system:
+For *option 3*, follow instructions for the appropriate operating system:

-Linux/OSX
+**Linux/OSX**
     For Linux users, a common SMTP server to use is Postfix.
 Most Linux distributions carry Postfix, so ensure it is installed and running.
     Ubuntu/Debian users see `Ubuntu's Postfix guide`_.
 Other Linux users can follow the `ArchLinux Postfix guide`_.
 OSX users can check out the `OSX Postfix instructions`_.

-Windows
+**Windows**
    Windows users can use Windows' built-in Internet Information Services to `setup an SMTP with IIS`_ (Windows' built-in Internet Information Services).